 Anybody can look at a team website and find out what the cheap seats are.
 As I said before; I like a good deal.
 That doesn’t always mean buying the cheapest seats available.
 I am going to give you a lesson in value as it pertains to Great American Ballpark seating.
 The bleacher seats at Great American Ballpark are generally the least expensive, but at an evening game you are the last people to get shade.

 For the majority of the season that is not a good thing, you will be baking until about 9:00.
-Usually seats are available in every section.
-In most cases you can buy the bleacher seat, and then move over to the upper deck in right field.
+Usually, seats are available in every section.
+In most cases, you can buy the bleacher seat, and then move over to the upper deck in right field.
 If you want to move any lower than that, you will probably run into an usher checking your ticket until about the 4th inning.
-If you are moving down, for some reason the field seats between third base and the left field foul poll are usually pretty empty, that is a good area to shoot for later in the game.
+If you are moving down, for some reason the field seats between third base and the left field foul pole are usually pretty empty.
+That is a good area to shoot for later in the game.

 - Wait at least 3 innings, people are always late

 - Once you have found the area to invade, WALK CONFIDENTLY.

 - Half the battle is looking like you know exactly where you are going.